pstefanovic/grpc-load-balancing/gRPCIstioGatewayMesh.md

 * [Linkerd about GatewayAPI](https://buoyant.io/blog/linkerd-and-the-gateway-api) (mind the xDS API rant at the beginning)

-Does it only support HTTP routes, what about gRPC?
-In general, gRPC can be routed as plain HTTP/2, e.g. at a "lower" level; implying that some, potentially significant, features are missed out.
+**Q: Does it only support HTTP routes, what about gRPC?** In general, gRPC can be routed as plain HTTP/2, e.g. at a "lower" level; implying that some, potentially significant, features are missed out.
 Still, [GRPCRoute](https://gateway-api.sigs.k8s.io/api-types/grpcroute/#grpcroute) is on the Gateway API's radar, with a specification under the experimental channel - [GEP-1016](https://gateway-api.sigs.k8s.io/geps/gep-1016/).